unicode-org/icu/docs/processes/release/tasks/healthy-code.md

 ## Test ICU4C Samples and Demos

 ### Windows build and test
+Note: Since ICU 73, this task has been included in the Azure DevOps Pipeline which can be triggered from the dashboard.
+These instructions explain how to run the test manually.

 To build the ICU4C samples on Windows with Visual Studio, use the following
 steps: